anjurad/slider/README.md

 </div>

 What to try
-- The app loads `sample_presentation.md` automatically on first run.
 - Static mode: open the 📚 Decks picker and load a deck from `slides.json`.
-- Click the top toolbar "Load Markdown" button (📁) and choose a Markdown file to load your slides.
+- Or click the top toolbar "Load Markdown" (📁) and choose a Markdown file.
 - Navigate with ← / → keys or on-screen arrows; thumbnails appear in the left drawer.
 - Try “Validate” (🔎) to lint your deck’s frontmatter.
 Use the “📑 TOC” to browse headings and jump around.
  - Overlay: choose Reserved (no overlap), Float, or Auto fade (adaptive).
 Reserved is the default.